 A home in the Fairmeadows Eichler community in Palo Alto, CA. © Darren Bradley/Modernist Architecture

-The wooded, hilly village of Chestnut Ridge in the town of Ramapo, NY is home to many commuters who work in nearby New York City.
-Surrounded by the greenery of Hudson Highlands and Harriman State Park, the three East Coast Eichlers–the homes are designed by architects Claude Oakland & Associates and Jones & Emmons–fit right in against the forest idyll.
-Many of the community’s homes are mid-century modern-style ranch houses.
+The wooded, hilly village of Chestnut Ridge in the town of Ramapo, New York is home to many commuters who work in nearby New York City.
+Surrounded by the greenery of Hudson Highlands and Harriman State Park, the three East Coast Eichlers—the homes are designed by architects Claude Oakland & Associates and Jones & Emmons—fit right in against the forest idyll.
+Many of the community’s homes are mid-century-modern-style ranch houses.
 But it was the Eichlers that attracted all three current owners.

 Two of the homes have atriums; one has a courtyard.
 Two homes have flat roofs.
 One boasts rare steep central gables.
 The original exteriors remain visually unchanged and the homes are structurally intact.
 Residents include a German-born designer—she and her husband are self-professed “Bauhaus design freaks” who loves living in an Eichler neighborhood for much the same reason her West Coast counterparts do.
 They fell in love with and bought their house for $475,000 at the peak of the market, then began restoring its interior to accommodate modern life while preserving its architecture.

 Their neighbors have also restored their home after diligently studying the many Eichler house plans available online in a five-year project whose goal was to create “a New York version of Palm Springs.”
-Though New York doesn’t have the network of contractors and suppliers available to West Coasters who want to live the Eichler lifestyle, the Eichler neighbors share knowledge and collaborate on restoration efforts.
-One of the homes isn’t just a modern icon, it’s a “smart house,” with heat, lighting and electronics controlled wirelessly using a remote or mobile phone–convenient for a vintage hard-to-wire Eichler home.
+Though New York doesn’t have the network of contractors and suppliers available to East Coasters who want to live the Eichler lifestyle, the Eichler neighbors share knowledge and collaborate on restoration efforts.
+One of the homes isn’t just a modern icon, it’s a “smart house,” with heat, lighting, and electronics controlled wirelessly using a remote or mobile phone—convenient for a vintage hard-to-wire Eichler home.
 This latter work is also currently for sale, asking $490,000.

-This Eichler home at 8199 Hansom Drive in Oakland, California is for sale.
+An Eichler home at 8199 Hansom Drive in Oakland, California

 Find out more about these timeless modern icons:

-If you’re looking for your own Eichler, this Oakland, California house is currently for sale.
+If you’re looking for your own Eichler, one of the three rare Rockland County homes is currently for sale.